What Is RGAA Compliance & Who Needs to Comply With It?

 • Websites shouldn't make users scroll both horizontally and vertically at the same time (which means there should be no horizontal scrolling on regular sites).

-• Websites should be easy to read whether you're holding your device vertically or horizontally (except for certain apps like games).
+• Websites should be easy to read, whether the individual is holding their device vertically or horizontally.

 • The content should still be readable even if someone turns off CSS.